 Principle #1: No single party in the transition process should retain all of the power or control.
 We believe this principle is an equitable one.
 The dentist-owner, obviously, enjoys more "position power" than a prospective associate or buyer.
-Still, the interests of the latter simply cannot be shelved in favor of the dentistowner.
-Some sense of balance and mutual interest must be preseved if a practice transition toward associating or purchasing is to be successful.
+Still, the interests of the latter cannot simply be ignored.
+Some sense of balance and mutual interest must be preserved for a successful transition to occur.

 Principle #2: Each party has competing interests, and thus this process requires some degree of negotiation, ranging from making minor adjustments to standardized employment agreements to developing unique contracts.
-Sometimes individuals have interests and needs that, on the surface, appear somewhat strange.
+Sometimes individuals have interests that seem somewhat odd.
 These may arise from personal history.
 Occasionally, for example, an associateship contract will contain some very specific provision regarding a rather obscure circumstance that presented itself in a previous associate's employment (for example, thou shalt not approve the purchase of any dental supplies).

 Principle #3: This process of negotiation can easily/readily "tip" or fall (sink into the ocean) if any party maintains an unreasonable bargaining position or an unreasonable stance.
 We are of the opinion that practice transitioning needs to major in majors rather than get tipped by relatively minor issues.
-It seems unwise to walk away from an associateship contract because of a dispute about who pays for malpractice insurance for 1 year or because of a disagreement about whether the practice is worth \$300,000 instead of \$315,000.
-Fifteen thousand dollars buys a small car these days.
-Yet, it is our opinion that you do not walk away from a practice sale for \$15,000 (though maybe for \$50,000).
+It seems unwise to walk away from an associateship contract because of a dispute about who pays for malpractice insurance for 1 year or because of a disagreement about whether the practice is worth \$500,000 instead of \$530,000.
+It is our opinion that you do not walk away from a practice sale for \$30,000 (though maybe you should certainly pause and get expert advice for \$100,000!).

 Let us explore the nexus of the triangle where competing interests meet.
 At juncture "A" reside the relationships and interactions between the dental student (or recent graduate) and the dentist-owner.
-How do the personalities mesh, the philosophies of practice, the values governing behavior, the type of dental services to be provided?
+The model sinks or stays afloat based on the relationships between the person in transition and practice owner(s).
+How do the personalities mesh the philosophies of practice, the values governing behavior, the type of dental services to be provided?
 Do these two parties agree on some fundamental concepts and principles to structure an associateship or a practice purchase?